-Another way to install MySQL is from binary installation file.
-We can download MySQL binary from official download site mysql.com .
-But keep in mind that different versions of MySQL Server is provided with different licenses and costs.
-We will use community version for Ubuntu which can be listed from following link.
+Another way to install MySQL is from a binary installation file.
+We can download MySQL binary from official download site mysql.com.
+But keep in mind that different versions of MySQL Server are provided with different licenses and costs.
+We will use community version for Ubuntu which can be listed from the following link.

 and we will download the

 $ wget https://cdn.mysql.com//Downloads/MySQL-8.0/mysql-server_8.0.11-1ubuntu18.04_amd64.deb-bundle.tar

 Install MySQL Binary Deb Package